wellslight/hide-systems/README.md

 This script moves the nes folder to a new "hiddensystems" folder, removing it from visibility in the emulationstation front end.
 It also moves a shell script that we are storing in a "restoresystems" folder over to the restropie menu (we will make this soon and it allows us to move the nes folder back so the system is restored).
 It then reboots the pi so that the hide takes place immediately.

-7. In the terminal give the script permission:
+Step 7.
+In the terminal give the script permission:

 			cd /home/pi/RetroPie/roms/nes
 			sudo chmod a+x ./hidesystem.sh